Rehanrichu/Python-tutorials-kaggle/README.md

-# Mc-Donald-Cash-counter
+# Python codes
-This is my first small python program that i code by myself.This is exactly like a cash counter were they ask how much burger,fries and colas you want just enter and the total will come.If you reach the milestone spending you will be rewarded
+This are my first small python program that i code by myself.From the kaggle python tutorials and intro of programming i made some to understand one by one topic i made some coding programmes.